-As Chairman of the Board of Trustees, I am pleased to present the 2005 Annual Report for the City of Manchester Employees' Contributory Retirement System.
-This report includes the Financial and Actuarial Valuation summaries of the System's Investment and membership activities for plan year 2005.
+As Chairman of the Board of Trustees, I am pleased to present the 2006 Annual Report for the Manchester Employees' Contributory Retirement System.
+This report includes Financial and Actuarial Valuation summaries for plan year 2006, as well as a description of the Plan benefits.
 The report also includes management discussion and analysis of the events of the past year.
-The results provided demonstrate the Board of Trustees' continuous mission to provide a measure of financial security for the members and beneficiaries of the Retirement System.